RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 #### *B/ The config_VcfFiltering.yml file:*
-This file is used to pass all the information and tools parameters that will be used by the READS_MAPPING workflow.
+This file is used to pass all the information and tools parameters that will be used by the VCF_FILTERING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are:

 **INPUT FILES**
 - *VCF_FILE*&nbsp;&nbsp;&nbsp;The path to the variants calling file in zipped vcf format (.vcf.gz).